TwentyOneDaysLockDown/TwentyOneDaysLockDown.github.io/README.md

 There are reports that people are not able to get essentials.
 Well for a country like India, I think it is very hard.
 I also saw some videos where people are traveling in the trucks that bring essentials.
 They are mainly laborers/daily wagers.
 Those dint know what is coming.
 They do have internet these days, in their mobile.
 But usually, that is used for entertainment, not for knowledge or important information

+There are few pros of this lockdown.
+I am hearing sounds of birds more often.
+Tomorrow I will take note of birds I see throught out the day.
+That would be an interesting activity.
+Overall, pollution levels have also reduced drastically.
+Things are cleaning up.
+Maybe this kind of detox was required.
+I hope after this pandemic govt. work put more emphasis on environment issues.
+We are also witnessing some impossible scenarios from environment purview.
+This stoppage in economic activity is showsing us what earh's atmosphere can be.
+May be its like the what we used to have 20-30 years ago.
+I think it will be nice to log the air pollution levels in addition to the covid stats.
+I will start doing that from tomorrow.

+See you on Day 3!